Unsecured Creditor Control in Chapter 11

-In Chapter 11 bankruptcy, control rights are assigned to an official committee of unsecured creditors.
+In Chapter 11 bankruptcy, certain control rights are assigned to an official committee of unsecured creditors.
 This paper investigates the impact of the official committee on Chapter 11 outcomes using a novel dataset built from raw court documents that covers all cases from 2004-2014 with over $10 million in assets.
-Because membership is voluntary, unsecured creditors form official committees in less than half of all cases in the sample.
-I find that the existence of an official committee leads to significantly higher rates of acquisition and lower rates of dismissal.
-It also leads to a reduction in the amount of time spent in bankruptcy, particularly for firms that end up reorganized.
-I reinforce these findings using an instrumental variables methodology that relies on the fact that official committees are formed by a particular type of attorney and that these attorneys vary in their abilities to form committees.
-In addition to the main results, I also find that membership composition matters and that certain influential creditors are associated with higher rates of reorganization when they are present on the official committee.
+We find that the existence of an official committee is associated with a 7-11% increase in the likelihood that the firm is acquired.
+It also leads to a reduction in the amount of time spent in bankruptcy, particularly for firms that end up acquired.
+In addition to the main results, we also find that membership composition matters and that certain influential creditors are associated with higher rates of reorganization when they are present on the official committee.

 Creditor Rights and Entrepreneurship: Evidence from Fraudulent Transfer Law (with Nuri Ersahin and Rustom Irani)